 We’ve seen enough.
 Tell the Senate to vote NO to UnFrack FERC

-We took a ton of actions last week to UnFrack FERC – the Federal Energy Regulatory Commission.
-If you missed one of our (many) updates last week, click here to get caught up.
-But as you probably heard, President Biden has nominated three new Commissioners to FERC.
+This spring, we took a ton of actions to UnFrack FERC – the Federal Energy Regulatory Commission.
+Click here to get caught up on March.
+Click here to get caught up on April.
+And click here to get caught up on May But as you may have heard, what started off the sprig of actions was that President Biden has nominated three new Commissioners to FERC.
 They are Judy Chang, David Rosner, and Lindsay See.
 And none of them are committed to change at FERC.

 FERC is a pivotal agency in the clean energy transition: in addition to reviewing new natural gas infrastructure, they oversee the rules for the US electric grid, including whether new interstate transmission lines get built, and whether electric markets treat rooftop solar and energy efficiency fairly.